 Tax-Managed Investment Risk: Market conditions may limit the Fund's ability to implement its tax-managed approach.
-For example, market conditions may limit the Fund's ability to generate tax losses or to generate qualified dividend income, which is generally taxed to noncorporate shareholders at favorable rates.
+For example, market conditions may limit the Fund's ability to generate tax losses or to generate qualified dividend income, which is generally taxed to noncorporate shareholders at favorable rates, or dividends eligible for the dividends received deduction for corporations.
 The Fund's ability to utilize various tax-management techniques may be curtailed or eliminated in the future by legislation or regulation.
 Although the Fund expects that a smaller portion of its total return will consist of taxable distributions to shareholders as compared to non-tax managed funds, there can be no assurance about the size of taxable distributions to shareholders.
 The performance of the Fund may deviate from that of non-tax managed funds and may not provide as high a return before or after consideration of federal income tax consequences as non-tax managed funds.